SergiosKar/SergiosKar.github.io/_posts/2018-07-14-Document_clustering.md

 In order to classify the items based on their content, I decided to use K- means algorithm.
 Due to the fact the the items are un-labeled , it is clearly a unsupervised learning problem and one of the best solution should be K-Means.
 Of course we can use a different algorithm, such as Gaussian mixture models or even deep learning methods such as Autoencoders.
 I will use python with Jupyter notebook, to combine the code and the results with the documentation.

-I develope the code in Anaconda environment and i use the following dependencies:
+I develop the code in Anaconda environment and i use the following dependencies:

 Pandas for data handing